PJLindsay/blog-project/README.md

 * Standalone backend (separate API)
 * Integrated NextJS App (with server actions)

+## Database
+all database logic is in /lib/posts.js a sqlite3 database is created (if it does not already exist) when the app is started

 ## Cloudinary usage
 to avoid the hassle of setting up an AWS S3 bucket - we use Cloudinary